vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 #
 node.roles: data
 ```
-> This is the bare minimum Elasticsearch configuration required to join a cluster as a data node.
-> You may also define your own security features, but enrolling a node with an enrollment token will automatically configure security options.

 On an Elasticsearch **master node**, run the `bin/elasticsearch-create-enrollment-token` binary to generate an Elasticsearch enrollment token to be used for joining this node.
 ```sh